blackbunny07/Excel-Projects/Egg Sales Over Time/README.md

 - During periods of high food insecurity, increase the inventory of eggs and complementary products commonly purchased alongside them.
 - Bundle eggs with complementary items (e.g., flour, sugar) in promotions or strategically display them together to drive additional sales.

-# Clarifying Questions, Assumptions, and Caveats
+# Clarifying Questions, Assumptions, Caveats, and Potential Risks
 ### Quetions for Stakeholders Prior to Project Advancement
 - How often should our findings or recommendations be revisited and updated?
 - Are we targeting a geographic area or demographic group?